24 Hours of Le Mans is said to be the pinnacle

 What happens if you hire one of our motorhomes?

 If you choose to hire one of our luxury motorhomes for your 24 hours of Le Mans you will receive an excellent service, including, your motorhome and ferry or Eurotunnel crossing.
-Your route will be planned for you and presented to you in a folder, along with a Sat Nav for convenience.
+Your route will be planned for you and presented to you in a folder.
+Also, a Sat Nav will be provided for convenience.
 All camping will be booked and sorted.

 The journey from Calais to Le Mans can be done in one single journey as it is only four and a half hours.
 However as you are travelling to France you may want to take advantage of the fact and see more than just the racing at Le Mans.
 In addition to your Le Mans experience we can plan a holiday for you.